railsuser2014/openobject-doc-book-en/3/3_9/periods_and_fiscal_years.rst

 OpenERP automatically creates an opening period to allow you to post your outstanding balances from the previous fiscal year.
 Notice the ``Opening/Closing Period`` checkbox for such a period.

+To close a fiscal year you can also use the menu :menuselection:`Accounting--> Periodical Processing --> End of Period --> Close a Fiscal Year`.

 Closing a Period
 ----------------

-To close a financial period, for example when a tax declaration has been made, go to the menu :menuselection:`Accounting--> Configuration --> Financial Accounting --> Periods --> Periods`.
-Click the green arrow to close the period for which you want no more entries to be posted.
+To close a financial period, for example when a tax declaration has been made, go to the menu :menuselection:`Accounting--> Configuration --> Periods --> Periods`.

 .. tip:: Opening Closed Periods